Experience You Can Trust When It Matters Most

 Contact the Undefeated Wrongful Death Attorney in Houston with Decades of Expertise and a Proven Track Record.

 In Texas, only certain family members can file a wrongful death claim or survival action.
-These individuals include parents, children, and spouses of the deceased.
+These individuals include the deceased’s parents, children, and spouse.
 Children and adoptive children, along with spouses, can qualify even if they were separated when the death occurred.

 After a fatal accident, the victims can’t defend themselves.
 This makes it easier for the party at fault to shift the blame onto the deceased.
 Understanding this tactic is important because it can impact the compensation the victim’s family receives.